 Black Lightning: Just when I think I’m starting to get superhero fatigue, the newest crop of shows pulls me back in.
 What interests me most about Black Lightning is that it isn’t an origin story.
 It’s the story of a retired vigilante pulled back into the fold as his daughters head in opposite directions.
 Black Lightning will air on The CW.

 By the Book: A modern man decides to live his life according to the Bible.
-I can’t decide if this show is going to play it straight, be irreverent, or point out the good book’s contradictions and hypocrisy many in modern religion, but I’m interested in finding out.
+I never read the book it was based on (The Year of Living Biblically by AJ Jacobs), so I can’t decide if this show is going to play it straight, be irreverent, or point out the good book’s contradictions and the hypocrisy in modern religion, but I’m interested in finding out.
 By the book will air on CBS.

 The Crossing: Steve Zahn stars as a sheriff of a small town receiving refugees…from 23rd century America.
 Well, you know me and time travel shows.
 The Crossing will are on ABC.